 We have continued to invest in increasing our Data Center capacity during the current year as well.
 We currently have more than 100 MW of capacity.
-In line with our ESG goals, the company has roadmap to invest to have 231 MW of green power in the coming years.
-Out of 231 MW of green power 67 MW is already delivered as on March 31, 2023.
-The Group has plan to construct data center facilities in other greenfield properties based on market demand in due course.
+In line with our ESG goals, the Company has signed power purchase agreements for 231 MW of green power.
+Out of 231 MW of green power, 67 MW was already being delivered as on March 31, 2024.
+The Group has plans to construct Data Center facilities in other greenfield properties based on market demand in due course.